alsa-project/snd-firewire-ctl-services/README.rst

 License
 =======

+ * The `alsa-ctl-tlv-codec` crate is released under MIT license.
-GNU General Public License Version 3
+ * The other crates are released under GNU General Public License Version 3.

 Dependencies
 ============